Irtiza751/cologer/README.md

 # Cologer
-This package let you colorize messi looking console logs on the browser console
+This package lets you colorize messi looking console logs on the browser console window.

 ### How to use this library.
 ```javascript